Gretica/Tracking_Cuban_Physicists/project.md

 ## **Preliminary Results: Promotions from 2010 to 2024**

 Our initial data collection has focused on graduates from the Faculty of Physics at the University of Havana between **2010 to 2024**, using information gathered from **professional and social networks**.
-While this data is still being refined, it already reveals notable diversity in career paths and migration patterns.
+While this data is not exhaustive, it already reveals notable diversity in career paths and migration patterns.

 These preliminary results offer a **first glimpse** of the project's potential to document and analyze the real-life implications of studying Physics in Cuba.

 To explore these early findings in detail, visit the <a href="{{ site.baseurl }}/Promo_2010_2024/">FF-UH Promotions 2010–2024</a> page.

-This early sample will serve as a **foundation for comparison** as more cohorts are incorporated, and as interviews and surveys deepen our understanding of how **identity, gender, and context** shape long-term professional outcomes.